 Remember that eating well and staying hydrated is a crucial aspect of not just your physical health, but your mental health, too.
 Fuel your body, your mind, and your spirit with wholesome foods that give you energy and keep you on the road to natural recovery.

-- Go for carrots, squash, cantaloupe, apricots, and mango, which are all rich in beta-carotene.
+- Carrots, squash, cantaloupe, apricots, and mango are all rich in beta-carotene.

-- Enjoy fatty fish like salmon, herring, and albacore tuna, which contain omega-3 fatty acids and vitamin D (walnuts and flaxseed are also good sources of omega-3 fatty acids, particularly for vegetarians).
+- Fatty fish like salmon, herring, and albacore tuna are rich in omega-3 fatty acids and vitamin D. Walnuts and flaxseed are also good sources of omega-3 fatty acids, particularly for vegetarians.

-- Look for fortified milk and orange juice with vitamin D.
+- Fortified milk and orange juice are excellent sources of vitamin D.

-- Have an afternoon cup of green or black tea to get a dose of polyphenols.
+- Green or black tea is a great source of polyphenols.

-- Stocks up on almonds, sunflower seeds, spinach, and wheat germ for vitamin e.
+- Almonds, sunflower seeds, spinach, and wheat germ are excellent sources of vitamin E.